If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 1. Maintain a moderate calorie deficit.

-If you want to lose fat, you need to eat fewer calories than you burn (also known as a eating in a calorie deficit).
+To lose fat, you need to eat fewer calories than you burn (also known as eating in a calorie deficit).

 To lose fat lickety-split without losing muscle or wrestling with excessive hunger, lethargy, and the other hobgoblins of low-calorie dieting, I recommend that you set your calorie deficit at 20-to-25% (eat 20-to-25% fewer calories than you burn every day).